elizabethdaly/numpy-random/README.md

 There is a Python module called *random* which can be used to generate pseudorandom numbers, so why the need for numpy.random?
 When researching the difference between *random* and *numpy.random* I found some useful stackoverflow posts.
 It seems that Python's built-in random module generates single numbers, while numpy.random can easily generate large arrays  (or just single numbers) containing sample values from lots of different kinds of probability distribution.
 It is based on the NumPy ndarray, which allows for fast mathematical operations on arrays without the need to write loops.
 Arrays are essential for representing matrices, which are in turn very important in modelling real world scenarios.
 For example, in the past, I have performed the calculations for control systems and done image processing using matrix algebra. numpy.random also contains functions to perform random shuffling of the contents of arrays and others which provide some information on, and control of, the seed used to generate the random numbers.

-In probability theory and statistics, the **probability distribution** of a variable describes the probability of occurance of each possible value of the variable over a number of trials.
+In probability theory and statistics, the **probability distribution** of a variable describes the probability of occurrence of each possible value of the variable over a number of trials.
 The mathematical function describing the probability that a particular value will occur is called the **probability density function** or **PDF**.
-It describes the likliehood of obtaining the possible values that the random variable can take on.
+It describes the likelihood of obtaining the possible values that the random variable can take on.

 For example, imagine an experiment to measure the temperature in Galway every day over the summer.
 We know that the values will fall within a fairly consistent range, and the most commonly measured value will be the average or mean.
 The variable (temperature) can theoretically take on any value in a continuous range of values, but certain values are more likely to occur than others, so there will be some spread in the measured values around the mean.
 At the end of the summer a histogram of temperature values would result in a bell-shaped curve.
 This experiment could be simulated with a probability distribution of a continuous variable such as the normal distribution.

-There are other experiemnts where the output is discrete rather than continuous.
+There are other experiments where the output is discrete rather than continuous.
 The simplest example of such an experiment is to imagine flipping a coin a number of times and attempting to predict how often each of the possible outcomes, heads (H) or tails (T), will occur.
 Here, the possible outcomes are discrete (H or T) and each is as likely to occur as the other with a fair coin.
 The coin toss experiment could be simulated using a discrete PDF such as the binomial distribution.
 The numpy.random package provides the ability to simulate any random process as it can be used to generate sample values from many types of probability distribution.

 The **cumulative probability distribution (CDF)** of a random variable X, with a given PDF, is the probability that X will have values less than or equal to x.
 The CDF is obtained by integrating the PDF up to x; it is the area under the PDF curve up to x.
-So, if we know the distribution of some random variable X, we can make predictions about the probabitily that X will lie inside a specified range using its CDF.
+So, if we know the distribution of some random variable X, we can make predictions about the probability that X will lie inside a specified range using its CDF.
 I demonstrate this in the notebook for some of the distributions.
 <!--pics of pdf and cdf maybe -->

 ## 3. Simple random data and Permutations <a name="section2"></a>